 1. EXTENDING INVITATIONS TO ELDERS - TOBACCO

-Tobacco is extremely important in the Aboriginal cultures of the prairies – it is one of our sacred medicines.
+Tobacco is extremely important in the Indigenous cultures of the prairies – it is one of our sacred medicines.
 Tobacco is used to open communication, whether to talk with an Elder to ask questions or when requesting ceremony, or when praying to Creator.
 When we pass tobacco, we are honouring a tradition that is very old.
 It is said that it is the leader of our medicines because it comes first.

 Elders must be offered tobacco when you ask them to share their knowledge and/or attend an event.
 The exchange of tobacco is similar to a contract between two parties: the Elder is agreeing to do what is asked; the one offering the tobacco has obligations to respect the Teachings and the Teacher.
 The tobacco must be passed prior to the activity/event (as far in advance as possible).